Convert PNG to WebP on Windows: 3 Methods

 -resize 1920 0 | Max width 1920 px, height scales |

--lossless | Larger files; use only for UI with flat colors |
+-lossless | Larger; use only for flat UI |

-Resize in Photos first
+Method 3: Resize in Photos or Paint first

-- Run cwebp on the resized file.
+resized\. - Run Method 2 on the resized file.

 Resize before lossy conversion.
 Re-running cwebp at lower quality on an oversized source wastes visual budget on pixels nobody sees.